Improx/ModifiedValues/README.md

 ## ![][HeaderDecorator] BecameDirty Event ![][HeaderDecorator]

 A ModifiedValue uses a dirty flag pattern to only update its value if something about its modifiers or base value has changed.
-The value will be updated on the next time some code inquires for the value.
+The value will be updated on the next time some code inquires for the value right away.
 However, in some situations you need to know exactly whenever a ModifiedValue became dirty, in order to inquire its new value.
 Instead of asking for a ModifiedValue's value every frame in case it's changed, you can use its `BecameDirty` event:

 ```C#
 public class HealthBar() : MonoBehaviour